jack-avery/ansible-tf2network/README.md

 **Only the secrets are encrypted!** This makes it possible for users to view your server configuration if they're curious, as well as propose changes.

 ### 💬 Discord Channel <-> Server relay
-Using the `discord_relay` plugin (depends on `discord` plugin) and correctly configuring your Discord bot (in `group_vars/tf2.secret.yml` and `host_vars/{host}.yml`) facilitates a **two-way relay** between a specified Discord channel and the Team Fortress 2 server.
-You can also allow specific Discord user IDs access to the `/rcon` command, which allows remote control of the server.
+Using the `discord_relay` plugin (depends on `discord` plugin, uses a webhook in `host_vars/{host}.secret.yml`) facilitates a Server to Discord relay, and correctly configuring your Discord bot (in `group_vars/tf2.secret.yml` and `host_vars/{host}.yml`) facilitates a Discord to Server relay between a specified Discord channel and Team Fortress 2 server.
+You can also allow specific Discord user IDs access to the `/rcon` command, which allows remote control of the server network.

 ## 🗒️ To-Do